 The Ambulatory Surgical Center Quality Reporting (ASCQR) Program was finalized by the Centers for Medicare and Medicaid Services (CMS) in the 2012 ASC Final Payment Rule.
-There are currently eleven measures on which Medicare-certified facilities are required to report in order to avoid future Medicare payment reductions.
+There are currently ten measures on which Medicare-certified facilities are required to report in order to avoid future Medicare payment reductions.
+Implementation of ASC-11 has been delayed until January 1, 2015.

 Here is a breakdown, by measure, of what is currently required: